mohmdsh/NLP4Arabs/README.md

 > * Vectorization (feature extraction).

 # Manaual Text Data Preparations
 The first step before fitting text to a machine learning is **cleaning** your data.
 Any text contains punctuations, upper cases, white spaces,some characters such as emojis.
 So, our  task is to prepare our text by splitting it words and deal with puncutation.
-We will use a text called *Alice Adventures in Wonderland*.
+We will use a text called *Alice's Adventures in Wonderland*.
 You can find it in the following link https://www.gutenberg.org/files/28885/28885.txt. <sup id="a1">[1](#f1)</sup>
+## Alice's Adentures in Wonderlang

+This text -- available by  Gutenberg online library, contain an introduction by Gutenberg Project, a table of contents.
+You have to prepare your text for modeling by removing these unneeded redundunt stuff.
+In python, you can do this by using **slicing**.
+What is silicing?
+Basically, it is a python operation

+# Preparing Alice's text

 ```python